You can use fsh to connect to a remote system via a tunnel.

 like.
 If you do not like it, you should consult the documentation for

-the underlying transport (such as ssh
+the underlying transport (such as ssh)--fsh does not alter

 the environment.